 In its current and previous incarnations, Beautiful Scotland has been running for over 50 years.
 At its launch in 1967, ‘In Bloom’ was run by the then Scottish Tourist Board and supported by the Scottish Women’s Rural Institute, and provided a platform for beautification of villages, towns and cities.
 The initial focus of the campaign was on horticulture, and while that remains a key theme there is now also a focus on environmental responsibility and community participation.

 Beautiful Scotland has a sister programme – which we also run in conjunction with the RHS – called It’s Your Neighbourhood.
 This is a non-competitive, community environmental improvement campaign designed to attract volunteer-led community groups who wish to clean and beautify their local neighbourhoods - whether through, for example, community allotments, Friends of Parks groups, after-school clubs, adopting a piece of derelict land.
-Read more about it here.
+Read more about it It's Your Neighbourhood.